klaytn/kips/KIPs/kip-81.md

 #### Quorum

-A proposal passes when a combination of the following conditions are met.
+A proposal passes when it satisfies a combination of the following conditions.

-- `CountQuorum` = At least 1/3 of all eligible voters cast vote
+- `CountQuorum` = At least 1/3 of all eligible voters cast votes
-- `PowerQuorum` = At least 1/3 of all eligible voting powers cast vote
+- `PowerQuorum` = At least 1/3 of all eligible voting powers cast votes
-- `MajorityYes` = Yes votes are more than half of casted votes
+- `MajorityYes` = Yes votes are more than half of total cast votes
 - `PassCondition = (CountQuorum or PowerQuorum) and MajorityYes`

 #### Contract interface